maximilionus/freetype-envision/README.md

 allow the upgrade.

 **Versions below `0.7.0`:**
-1. Follow the **remove procedure** using the script exactly the version of the project that is installed in the system.
+1. Follow the "Remove" section steps using the script exactly the version of the project that is currently installed on the system.
-2. Download the new version and proceed with **install procedure**.
+2. Now you can install the new version by simply following the "Install" section.

 ## Details